Anthony Joshua: Joshua vs. Klitschko

 At the time of stoppage, Joshua was ahead on two of the judges' scorecards at 96–93 and 95–93, while the third judge had Klitschko ahead with 95–93.
 CompuBox stats showed that Joshua landed 107 of his 355 punches thrown (30%), and Klitschko landed 94 of 256 (37%).
 Joshua called out Fury in the post fight interview, "Tyson Fury, where you at, baby?
 Come on -- that's what they want to see.
 I just want to fight everyone.
 I'm really enjoying this right now."
 In the press conference after the fight, Joshua said he would have no issues with having another fight with Klitschko, "I don't mind fighting him again, if he wants the rematch.
 Big respect to Wladimir for challenging the young lions of the division.
 It's up to him, I don't mind.
 As long as Rob thinks it's good I'm good to go."
 Eddie Hearn said Joshua's next fight would likely take place at the end of the year, possibly at the Principality Stadium in Cardiff.

 The fight averaged 659,000 viewers on Showtime in the United States.
 It was shown live and the fight began around 5 pm.
 ET and 2 pm.
 PT.
 Nielsen Media Research revealed the fight peaked at 687,000 viewers which was during rounds five and six.
 This was an increase from Joshua's previous Showtime numbers that aired live during the late afternoon.
 The delayed tape-replay on HBO was watched by an average 738,000 viewers and peaked at 890,000.
 In a press release, German TV channel RTL announced the fight was watched by an average 10.43 million viewers.
 The whole card averaged 9.59 million viewers.
 This was higher than the 8.91 million that tuned in to watch Klitschko vs. Fury in 2015.

 On 7 June 2017, the IBF granted Joshua an exemption for him to rematch Klitschko instead of fighting mandatory challenger Kubrat Pulev.
 At this point, it was not said that the rematch would take place.
 Klitschko said he needed time to review his situation before agreeing to a rematch.
 It was only weeks after the fight, when Eddie Hearn filed the paperwork to the IBF to request the exemption to the mandatory defence.
 IBF explained that the rematch must take place no later than 2 December 2017, and the winner must fight Pulev next with no exemptions.
 On 2 August, Joshua revealed he would need to start a three-month training camp on 22 August, if he was to fight on 11 November, therefore hoping a fight with Klitschko would be finalised by then.
 However, on 3 August 2017, soon after the IBF granted an exemption, Klitschko announced on his website and social media channels that he was retiring from the sport of boxing.
-Thus, ending the possibility of a Joshua v Klitschko rematch.
+Thus, ending the possibility of a Joshua vs. Klitschko rematch.